Romanian Space Agency

-The Romanian Space Agency (ROSA; Agenția Spațială Română) is a public institution with extra-budgetary funding that coordinates Romania's national space technology research programs and space research-related activities.
-ROSA was founded in 1991 and is subordinated to the Ministry of Education.
+The Romanian Space Agency (ROSA; Agenția Spațială Română) is a public institution that coordinates Romania's national space technology.
+ROSA, established in 1991, is subordinate to the Romanian Ministry of Education.

-As a representative of the Romanian Government, the Romanian Space Agency establishes cooperative agreements with international organizations such as the European Space Agency and the Committee on Space Research (COSPAR) as well as bilateral agreements.
-Along with the Ministry of Foreign Affairs, ROSA represents Romania at the United Nations Committee on the Peaceful Use of Outer Space - COPUOS and at its subcommittees.
+ROSA is not a representative of the Romanian Government, but ROSA establishes cooperative agreements with international organizations such as the European Space Agency, and the Committee on Space Research (COSPAR).
+Along with the Ministry of Foreign Affairs, ROSA represents Romania at the United Nations Committee on the Peaceful Use of Outer Space (COPUOS) and at its subcommittees.

-The Romanian Space Agency also conducts research projects through the ROSA Research Center.
+In addition, the Romanian Space Agency conducts research projects through the ROSA Research Center.

 History

-Romania has a long-standing reputation in the aeronautical industry, which includes several historical personalities such as:
+There are several notable historical figures in the aeronautics from Romania, including: